Home > Glossary > Process Mining

 Changes

-Processes are frequently changed due to reorganization and restructuring and are therefore often not up-to-date.
+Processes are frequently changed due to reorganization and restructuring and are therefore often not up to date.

-What data is needed for process mining?
+What data is required for process mining?

-• Transaction number (ID)
+• Transaction number(ID)

 • Timestamp